-Motors may be stacked, or combined inline with one another in order to handle additional loads.
+Motors may be stacked, or combined in-line with one another in order to handle additional loads.
+The terrain (i.e. hills) will greatly affect the motor choice.

 Driving an EV

 People who are new to driving EV's should understand a few of the basic differences between the ICE vehicles they are used to driving and EV's.
 Whereas the typical ICE develops horsepower and torque as the RPMs increase, the typical series wound DC motor produces maximum torque at stall.
 Thus it is possible to start a vehicle from a dead-stop in 2nd or 3rd (sometimes 4th) gear!
 Of course it is easier on the electric motor to start in a lower gear, and the motors enjoy being run in the 2,000-4,000 RPM range, so choose your gear appropriately.